FireflyMigration/firefly-doc/01-Development/02-Articles/Web-Development/00-ENV Web/01-Web Development Tutorial/00-index.md

 * User filtering and sorting of millions of rows
 * Updating and validating data
 * Data lookups and select lists
-* Web and Mobile compatability
+* Web and Mobile compatibility

 Let's get started.